Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-- Compatible with Lightstreamer SDK for .NET Adapters version 1.8
+* Compatible with Lightstreamer SDK for .NET Adapters version 1.9 or newer.
-- For a version of this example compatible with Lightstreamer SDK for .NET Adapters version 1.7, please refer to [this tag](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet/tree/for_Lightstreamer_5.1.1).
+- For a version of this example compatible with Lightstreamer SDK for .NET Adapters version 1.7, please refer to [this tag](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet/tree/for_Lightstreamer_5.1).